FAQs

 A periodontist is a dentist who specializes in the prevention, diagnosis and treatment of periodontal disease and in the placement of dental implants.
 Periodontists receive extensive training in these areas, including three additional years of education beyond dental school.
 Periodontists are familiar with the latest techniques for diagnosing and treating periodontal disease.
 In addition, they can perform cosmetic periodontal procedures to help you achieve the smile you desire.
 Often, dentists refer their patients to a periodontist when their periodontal disease is advanced.
 However, you don’t need a referral to see a periodontist.
 In fact, there are occasions when you may choose to go directly to a periodontist or to refer a family member or friend to your own periodontist.

 Dental implants look and feel like your own teeth.
 They can help prevent the bone loss and gum recession that often accompany bridgework or dentures.
-In addition, they don't sacrifice the quality of your adjacent teeth like a bridge because neighboring teeth are not altered to support the implant.
+In addition, they don’t sacrifice the quality of your adjacent teeth like a bridge because neighboring teeth are not altered to support the implant.
 Implants are secure and offer freedom from the clicks and wobbles of dentures.
-The success rate of implants is highly predictable
+The success rate of implants is highly predictable, with a success rate of 95% or better.